kamailio/kamailio-docs/kamailio-kemi-framework/docs/index.md

 ### KEMI Overview ###

-`Kamailio Embedded Interface` (`KEMI`) framework was added first in `Kamailio v5.0.0` to allow using other scripting languages to write SIP routing logic instead of using the native routing blocks.
+`Kamailio Embedded Interpreter Interface` (`KEMI`) framework was added first in `Kamailio v5.0.0` to enable the use of other scripting languages to write the SIP routing logic instead of using the native routing blocks.
 The interpreters for these scripting languages are embedded by Kamailio, initialized at startup, in this way being also as fast as possible during runtime execution.

 With KEMI routing script, the `kamailio.cfg` keeps only the parts with: